 A $75M upgrade for the College of Engineering and Computer Science - ANU

-The existing building records did not include details of the building’s foundations which provided a significant constraint to the refurbishment as extra loads were required to allow an additional storey to accommodate a large plantroom.
+The existing building records did not include details of the building’s foundations which provided a significant constraint to the refurbishment, as extra loads were required to allow an additional storey to accommodate a large plantroom.
 To overcome this, TTW reverse engineered the existing building based on the design loadings and heavyweight partitions shown on the original drawings to confirm likely footing capacities.
-New geotechnical bore holes drilled adjacent to the building were then used to verify rock levels and dynamic pile testing.
-This was performed on selected existing piles to confirm that pile lengths gain greater certainty to allow the proposed vertical extension to proceed – although with carefully engineered load paths to ensure that no footings become overloaded.
+New geotechnical bore holes drilled adjacent to the building and dynamic pile testing were used to verify rock levels.
+Dynamic testing was performed on selected existing piles to confirm that pile lengths and gain greater certainty allowing the proposed vertical extension to proceed – although with carefully engineered load paths to ensure that no footings become overloaded.
 Lateral loads from the new structure are carried via heavy steel bracing walls distributed throughout the existing structure to transfer loads down to the existing basement level.

 TTW is providing vibration modelling of the existing structural floor plates to inform the design team of existing structure performance and identify optimum locations for vibration sensitive lab spaces with a maximum response of RF2.